Serverless GraphQL Federation Router for AWS Lambda

 A GraphQL gateway, also known as a GraphQL router, acts as a single access point that aggregates data from multiple sources, orchestrating responses to GraphQL queries.
 It provides a unified GraphQL schema from different microservices, databases, or APIs, streamlining query processing and schema management.
 By routing requests to the appropriate services and merging the responses, a GraphQL gateway simplifies client-side querying, enabling seamless data retrieval from a variety of back-end services and systems.
 This architectural design enhances scalability, maintainability, and the ability to evolve API landscapes without impacting client applications.

 In order to scale out a federated Graph, you need more than just a Gateway, though.
 You should have a Schema Registry, Analytics, Schema Usage Metrics, breaking change detection, and a lot more.
 For that, we've built Cosmo which is a complete platform to manage your federated Graph.
-Check out Cosmo on GitHub if you're interested, it's fully open-source.
+Check out Cosmo on GitHub if you're interested, it's fully open-source (Apache 2.0 licensed).

-Why AWS Lambda is a good fit for a GraphQL Federation Router?
+Why use AWS Lambda for a GraphQL Federation Router?

 AWS Lambda provides a serverless computing service, offering a hassle-free solution where concerns about server provisioning, scaling, and infrastructure management are handled by AWS.
 This allows you to concentrate solely on your business logic.
 Although it might sound like a jargon-filled proposition, the practical benefits for companies are substantial.
 Operating gateway services is inherently complex and challenging, but AWS Lambda simplifies this process.
 It stands out as the most popular and mature serverless computing service, available in all regions and featuring an exceptionally generous free tier.
 These attributes make AWS Lambda an ideal choice for our specific needs.